Allison Painchaud KPA-CTP, SDC

 A. No. Covered entities may not require documentation, such as proof that the animal has been certified, trained, or licensed as a service animal, as a condition for entry.”

-Continuing education is important in this rapidly changing field.
-SDCs need 12 CEUs every 3 years to maintain their credential.
+Continuing education is essential in this rapidly evolving field.
+SDCs must complete a minimum of 18 CEUs every three years to maintain their credential.
+CEUs recognized by professional organizations such as the CCPDT, KPA, and IAABC are accepted.

 The Cooperative Paws SDC® curriculum is comprehensive and covers the foundation knowledge and tasks needed to begin offering service dog training including: